US FWS Charles H. Gilbert: Decommissioning and disposal

+NOAA decommissioned Charles H. Gilbert in February 1973 and sold her in August 1973.

+Legacy

-LegacyCharles H. Gilbert made 130 cruises in nearly 21 years of service with the FWS, USFWS, and NOAA, traveling over 350000 nmi.
+Charles H. Gilbert made 130 cruises in nearly 21 years of service with the FWS, USFWS, and NOAA, traveling over 350000 nmi.
 In the January 1974 edition of Commercial Fisheries Review, editor Thomas A. Maner wrote that "her history is written in the scores of published scientific papers that have brought new understanding of the fishes, fisheries, and oceanography of the central Pacific Ocean," and he noted the value of her unique underwater viewports to understanding skipjack behavior and guessed that "a picture of a school of skipjack feeding taken from one of her viewports was probably the most reprinted photograph of fishes ever taken."
 Referring to the ichthyologist Charles H. Gilbert, Maner offered the opinion that the ship "truly honored the memory of the fine scientist whose name she bore."

 Later career

-After her sale, the ship became the commercial fishing vessel MV Charles H. Gilbert, home-ported in San Diego, California.Merchant Vessels of the United States (including Yachts), Volume 1, January 1, 1976, p.
-259. Sometime in 1977 she was sold and renamed MV Jade Alaska, and her home port changed to Juneau, Alaska.Merchant Vessels of the United States (including Yachts), Volume 2, January 1, 1978, pp. 1813, 1944.Jade Alaska was operating as a fish tender — a commercial vessel that supplies, stores, refrigerates, and transports fish and fish products for fishing vessels at sea — in support of the Alaska-area Pacific cod-fishing fleet when she began taking on water over her port rail at the south end of Shelikof Strait off the west coast of Kodiak Island in Alaska's Kodiak Archipelago on 20 February 2007.
+After her sale, the ship became the commercial fishing vessel MV Charles H. Gilbert, home-ported in San Diego, California.
+Sometime in 1977 she was sold and renamed MV Jade Alaska, and her home port changed to Juneau, Alaska.

+Jade Alaska was operating as a fish tender — a commercial vessel that supplies, stores, refrigerates, and transports fish and fish products for fishing vessels at sea — in support of the Alaska-area Pacific cod-fishing fleet when she began taking on water over her port rail at the south end of Shelikof Strait off the west coast of Kodiak Island in Alaska's Kodiak Archipelago on 20 February 2007.
 Her pumps were ineffective, and her engine room and port void flooded.
 Her three-person crew sent out a Mayday and contacted the fishing vessel Chisik Island to report that Jade Alaska was in distress, then abandoned ship in a life raft.
 Jade Alaska rolled onto her port side and sank in 15 minutes.
 Two emergency position-indicating radiobeacons (EPIRBs) — one aboard Jade Alaska and the other on the life raft – began to operate; a United States Coast Guard helicopter responded and rescued all three members of her crew from the life raft.